Faculty Senate Bylaws (view as PDF File)

-As an elected spokesperson of the faculty, the President shall:
+As an elected spokesperson and representative of the faculty, the President shall:

 - Prepare the agenda in cooperation with the Senate Executive Committee and others as appropriate.

-- Meet with the appropriate adminstrators/officers at the earliest opportunity following Senate meetings to report on deliberations by the Senate.
+- Meet with the appropriate administrators/officers at the earliest opportunity following Senate meetings to report on deliberations by the Senate.

 - Receive the annual written reports from chairs of Senate standing committees.

 - Serve as counselor to the President of The University of Tennessee.

 - Serve as a non-voting representative of the faculty to the academic affairs committee of the Board of Trustees.